-A fundamental feature of the model is that it bridges Keynesian theories of demand fluctuations and Schumpeterian theories of economic growth.
-The model also allows to experiment with an ensemble of policies, related to the structural features of the economy (concerning e.g., technology, industry structure and competition) on the one hand and to demand macro-management, on the other.
+In the analysis that follows, we extend the model presented in Dosi et al. (2006a, 2008), which we use also as a sort of "policy laboratory" where both business-cycle and growth effects of alternative public interventions may be evaluated under different techno-economic scenarios.
+In that, the model allows to experiment with an ensemble of policies, related to the structural features of the economy (concerning, e.g., technology, industry structure and competition) on the one hand, and to demand macro-management, on the other.

 Historically, a major divide has emerged in macroeconomics theories.
 Long-run approaches have traditionally dealt with growth issues in a strict sense, trying to account for (broken-linear or stochastic) trends present in macro time series, while leaving to "short-run" models the task of explaining economic fluctuations around the trend.
-An early example is the way the IS-LM interpretation of Keynes (Hicks, 1937) and the models rooted in Solow (1956) found their division of labor addressing business cycles and growth, respectively1.
+An early example is the way the IS-LM interpretation of Keynes (Hicks, 1937) and the models rooted in Solow (1956) found their division of labor addressing business cycles and growth, respectively.

 Since then, the balance has been shifting over time.
 At one extreme, the "new classical economics" has boldly claimed the irrelevance of any "Keynesian" feature of the economy.
-New Keynesian models have defended the turf of "non-fundamental" fluctuations most often on the grounds of informational and behavioural frictions (an insightful overview is in Blanchard, 2008), with just a minority holding the view that such "imperfections" are in fact structural, long-term characteristics of the economy (see Akerlof and Yellen, 1985; Greenwald and Stiglitz, 1993a,b; Akerlof, 2002, 2007, among them).
-Lacking a better name, let we call the latter Hard New Keynesians, HNK henceforth.
+New Keynesian models have defended the turf of "non-fundamental" fluctuations most often on the grounds of informational and behavioral frictions (an insightful overview is in Blanchard, 2009), with just a minority holding the view that such "imperfections" are in fact structural, long-term characteristics of the economy (see Akerlof and Yellen, 1985; Greenwald and Stiglitz, 1993a, b; Akerlof, 2002, 2007, among them).
+Lacking a better name, let us call the latter Hard New Keynesians, HNK henceforth.

-More recently, the new neoclassical synthesis between real business cycle (RBC) and a major breed of New Keynesian models has refined the interactions and the territorial divisions between "fundamental dynamics" and higher frequency, "non-fundamental" shocks within the Dynamic Stochastic General-Equilibrium (DSGE) theoretical family (cf. the classic Woodford, 2003; Galí and Gertler, 2007).
-In fact, DSGE models feature a core with an RBC engine to which one may easily add sticky prices, imperfect competition, monetary policy (Taylor-like) rules, and whatever can be imaginatively squeezed into the underlying "structural model".
-Indeed, there is hardly any Schumpeter in term of endogenous innovation in DSGE models.
+More recently, the new neoclassical synthesis between real business cycle (RBC) and a major breed of New Keynesian models has refined the interactions and the territorial divisions between "fundamental dynamics" and higher frequency, "non-fundamental" shocks within the dynamic stochastic general-equilibrium (DSGE) theoretical family (cf. the classic Woodford, 2003; Galí and Gertler, 2007).
+In fact, DSGE models feature a core with an RBC engine to which one may easily add sticky prices, imperfect competition, monetary-policy (Taylor-like) rules, and whatever can be imaginatively squeezed into the underlying "structural model".
+Indeed, there is hardly any Schumpeter in terms of endogenous innovation in DSGE models.